 –exercise daily; I ride my bike everywhere (I live in San Francisco) or I walk

 Following the reader’s advice will not only relieve depression, it will dramatically improve all aspects of your physical, emotional and mental health.

 Like what you’re reading?
 Get my free newsletter, recipes, eBooks, product recommendations, and more!

 Adequate sleep and rest

 Recent studies have definitively linked insomnia with depression and increased suicidal behavior.
 A research abstract that was presented on June 12 at SLEEP 2008, the annual meeting of the Associated Professional Sleep Societies, found a link between poor sleep and suicidal behavior among children and adolescents with depressive episodes.
-83.8% of the depressed patients in the study had sleep disturbances, and there was a significant association between suicidal behavior and the presence of sleep complaints.

 Another recent study confirmed the persistent nature of insomnia and the increased risk of subsequent depression among individuals with insomnia.
 According to the study, 17% – 50% of subjects with insomnia lasting just two weeks or longer developed a major depressive episode reported in a later interview.

 Other research has indicated that insomnia can cause depressed mood and adversely affect endocrine function (Banks 2007).

 Most Americans are chronically sleep deprived.
 The foundation’s 2001 national “Sleep in America” poll reported that almost seven out of 10 Americans experienced frequent sleep problems, and that most were undiagnosed.
 The same poll in 2003 found that 67 percent of older adults had frequent sleep problems and only one in eight had been diagnosed.